 All waste produced in the Sample Prep Labs should be appropriately disposed of at SLAC.
-You are prohibited to transport waste back to your home institution.
-Designated areas exist in the labs for sharps, broken glass, and hazardous waste.
-Sharps, broken glass, and hazardous waste must never be disposed of in the trash cans or sink drains.
+You are prohibited from transporting waste back to your home institution.
+Designated areas exist in the labs for sharps, broken glass, and hazardous waste, which must never be disposed of in the trash or sink drains.

-Non-hazardous lab waste like proteins, biological buffers, and salts may be eligible for sink disposal.
-Candidates for sink disposal must be approved by the lab manager in advance.
+Non-hazardous Lab Waste: Non-hazardous lab waste like proteins, biological buffers, and salts may be eligible for sink disposal.
+Candidates for sink disposal must be approved by the Lab Manager in advance.

-If you are producing large volumes of waste, please let us know before you begin your experiment.
+Special Considerations: If you are producing large volumes of waste, contact the Lab Manager before you begin your experiment.